happypeter/edocs/soho.md

   - esay to wash, vage are able to stay in it for short time
   - sew myself https://www.youtube.com/watch?v=b7pH_DJwnkE
 - project_kitchen_shelf
+  - phase one: a 120x60x75 table
+    - use 2.5cm wood board, 60x20x2.5cm, may need 5 or 6 (with or without gap)
+    - pipes: four 125cm, four 40cm, two 75cm(legs), two 160cm(legs)
   - style, black pipe + wood board, there is a img in sketch file
   - board should be wide enough to fit in mi microwave https://www.mi.com/buy/detail?product_id=10330
     - 40cm will be enough
   - ground storey: for trash bin
+  - will make the board white
+  - will have a hanging rack, google 'kitchen hanging rack' https://youtu.be/AgRaXlYCyzM?t=521
   - first storey: for my three big plastic vege box
   - second floor: extended countertop, plate rack here
   - third floor, a less deep cabinet for mason jars